Super Smash Bros. for Wii U

 |Super Smash Bros. for Wii U

 |Developer: Sora Ltd., Bandai Namco Games

-On October 1st, 2013, it was announced on a Nintendo Direct that Sonic the Hedgehog would return as a playable character in the game.
+On 1 October 2013, it was announced on a Nintendo Direct that Sonic the Hedgehog would return as a playable character in the game.
 Unlike in Super Smash Bros.
 Brawl, Sonic is immediately available from the start.

 In addition, there is a new stage in the Wii U version based on Windy Hill from Sonic Lost World.
 Shadow the Hedgehog reprises his role as an Assist Trophy, slowing down time with Chaos Control for everyone except the player who summoned him.

-On February 3rd, 2016, Mii Fighter costumes based on Tails and Knuckles were released as part of the final wave of paid DLC alongside fellow Sega character Bayonetta.
+On 3 February 2016, Mii Fighter costumes based on Tails and Knuckles were released as part of the final wave of paid DLC alongside fellow Sega character Bayonetta.
 The Tails costume is compatible with Mii Gunners, while the Knuckles costume is compatible with Mii Brawlers.

 Sonic retains almost all of the moves he had in Brawl, and like every other non-DLC character in the game, he now has multiple variations of his special moves that the player can choose to use when playing matches with customization turned on.
 His special moves are as follows:

 - Neutral special: